-Kitsune Udon is a Japanese noodle soup in dashi broth, topped with seasoned fried tofu, pink-swirl narutomaki fish cake, and scallions.
-This hearty udon soup is one of the most popular, classic Japanese noodle dishes.
+Kitsune Udon is a Japanese noodle soup in dashi broth topped with seasoned fried tofu pouches, pink-swirl narutomaki fish cake, and sliced scallions.
+This comforting udon soup is one of the most popular and classic Japanese noodle recipes of all time.

-If you’re looking for the ultimate Japanese comfort dish that can lift up your mood any time of year, I can’t recommend enough cooking this bowl of Kitsune Udon (Noodle Soup) (きつねうどん).
+If you’re looking for the ultimate Japanese comfort food that can lift up your mood any time of year, I can’t recommend enough cooking this bowl of Kitsune Udon (Noodle Soup) (きつねうどん).
+It’s a humble dish, yet so comforting and satisfying.

-The rich broth, the chewy noodles, and the fried tofu – everything comes together so nicely that you just want to hold your face above the bowl and let the aroma envelop you.
-It’s so simple and quick to make, so there is no excuse not to try it!
+The rich broth, chewy noodles, and fried tofu pouches—everything comes together so nicely that you just want to hold your face above the bowl and let the aroma envelop you.
+It’s so simple and quick to make this kitsune udon recipe, so there is no excuse not to try it!

 What is Kitsune Udon?

-So what is kitsune udon?
-It’s made of chewy thick udon noodles, clear dashi broth, and aburaage seasoned well with soy sauce, mirin, and sugar.
-Kitsune udon is served as a hot noodle soup, but in the steamy summer months, it is also served chilled with a few spoonfuls of dashi based sauce poured over.
+Kitsune udon is a traditional Japanese noodle soup of chewy and thick udon noodles, light and flavorful dashi broth, and deep-fried tofu pouches (aburaage) seasoned with soy sauce, mirin, and sugar.
+We typically served it hot, but in the sweltering summer months, we enjoy it chilled with a few spoonfuls of dashi-based sauce poured on top.

 3 Key Ingredients for Kitsune Udon

-To make the perfect bowl of kitsune udon, you need high-quality ingredients, starting with these three: dashi, udon noodles, and aburaage.
+To make the perfect bowl of kitsune udon, you need high-quality ingredients, starting with dashi (Japanese soup stock), udon noodles, and aburaage.

 2. Udon Noodles